 Your daily plan sheets will consist of two days per side.
-On the last sheet, I created a rainy day/leftovers section which I use to plan a back up meal.
-It is my go-to page if we are suppose to barbecue and the weather doesn’t allow for it.
-Or if something unexpected happens during the week making little time to cook a whole meal, I can then easily switch out a meal for any leftovers I have on hand.
+On the last sheet, is a rainy day/leftovers section which you could use to plan a backup meal.
+So if you are supposed to barbecue and the weather doesn’t allow for it, you can easily switch it out.

-After you have written all your inventory items, go ahead and print and do not close out your document.
-After printing, take your page markers and cover each item with your preferred color as neatly as possible.
+After you have printed out your inventory items, go ahead and print and do not close out your document.
+Next, take your page markers and cover each item with your preferred color as neatly as possible.

 When you are done, place your list back into your printer feeder/tray so that when it reprints, it will print on the same side of your written page.
 Hit print again and Voila!
 Your page markers will be pre-printed with your food items.

-Before you click below for your free mini menu planner, check out my other free mini planner pages:
+Before you click below for your free mini menu planner, don’t forget to check out my other free mini planner pages:

 - Mini Planner Household Finance Pages

-And now, if you are ready to try out my menu planner, click below and enjoy!
+And now, if you are ready to try out this menu planner, fill in the form below: